janjiralakirankumar/TerraformEssentials/README.md

 11. [Terraform Beginner FAQs and Examples](https://www.hashicorp.com/resources/solutions-eng-webinar-episode-1-terraform)
 12. [hashicorp/terraform-GitHub guides](https://github.com/hashicorp/terraform-guides/tree/master/infrastructure-as-code)
 ---

-Ssummary of each lab in the Terraform Essentials Cheat Sheet:
+### Summaries of each lab in the Terraform Essentials Cheat Sheet:

 **Lab-1: Creating an EC2 Instance in AWS and Installing Terraform**
-- In this lab, you manually create an EC2 instance in AWS and install Terraform on it.
+- Manually create an EC2 instance in AWS.
+- Install Terraform on the EC2 instance.
-- The steps involve launching an EC2 instance with specific configurations, connecting to it, and then installing Terraform.
+- Launch an EC2 instance with specific configurations.
+- Connect to the EC2 instance securely.
-- You create a basic local Terraform configuration to understand the basic Terraform workflow.
+- Create a basic local Terraform configuration to understand Terraform workflow.
-- Finally, you destroy the resources created in this lab.
+- Perform resource cleanup by destroying the created resources.

 **Lab-2: AWS EC2 instance creation using Terraform Variables**
-- In this lab, you use Terraform variables to create an EC2 instance.
+- Use Terraform variables to create an EC2 instance.
-- You create a Terraform configuration that includes variables for AWS access keys, secret keys, and the region.
+- Create a Terraform configuration with variables for AWS access keys, secret keys, and the region.
-- You also create a map variable that dynamically selects the AMI based on the Linux distro.
+- Create a map variable that dynamically selects the AMI based on the Linux distribution.
-- This lab helps you understand how to use variables in Terraform configurations.
+- Gain insights into using variables in Terraform configurations.

 **Lab-3: Using Output Feature**
-- This lab demonstrates the use of the Terraform output feature to retrieve information about resources.
+- Demonstrate the use of the Terraform output feature.
-- You create an EC2 instance and retrieve its public and private IP addresses using Terraform outputs.
+- Create an EC2 instance and retrieve its public and private IP addresses using Terraform outputs.
-- It helps you understand how to extract and display data from Terraform resources.
+- Learn how to extract and display data from Terraform-managed resources.

 **Lab-4: Remote State using Amazon Simple Storage Service (S3)**
-- In this lab, you configure Terraform to store its state file in Amazon S3 as a remote backend.
+- Configure Terraform to store its state file in Amazon S3 as a remote backend.
-- You create an S3 bucket manually and configure Terraform to use this bucket as the backend to store the state file.
+- Manually create an S3 bucket and configure Terraform to use it for state file storage.
-- The lab demonstrates how to use remote state, which is crucial when working with Terraform in a team or on multiple machines.
+- Emphasize the importance of remote state for collaboration and multi-machine workflows.
-- You also learn about securing S3 buckets and managing access to them.
+- Learn about securing S3 buckets and managing access to them.

 **Lab-5: Launching VPC and EC2 Instance**
-This lab involves launching a Virtual Private Cloud (VPC) and creating subnets using Terraform.
-After creating the VPC, you launch an EC2 instance within it.
-You'll configure the VPC, subnets, security groups, and EC2 key pair.
-This lab provides hands-on experience with infrastructure provisioning on AWS using Terraform.
+- Launch a Virtual Private Cloud (VPC) and create subnets using Terraform.
+- Configure the VPC, subnets, security groups, and an EC2 key pair.
+- Gain hands-on experience in provisioning infrastructure on AWS using Terraform.

 **Lab-6: Launching Auto-Scaling Services**
-In this lab, you'll create an Auto Scaling Group (ASG) using Terraform.
-The ASG dynamically manages a group of EC2 instances based on traffic demand.
-You'll also create CloudWatch alarms to monitor the group's performance.
-You'll simulate increased CPU utilization in the instances to observe the ASG in action.
-This lab helps you understand how to scale your infrastructure automatically in response to varying workloads.
+- Create an Auto Scaling Group (ASG) using Terraform.
+- Enable dynamic management of a group of EC2 instances based on traffic demand.
+- Create CloudWatch alarms to monitor the ASG's performance.
+- Simulate increased CPU utilization to observe automatic scaling.
+- Understand how to scale infrastructure automatically in response to varying workloads.

 **Lab-7: Creating a MySQL Database with RDS**
-This lab guides you through creating an Amazon RDS (Relational Database Service) instance for MySQL using Terraform.
-You'll set up the RDS instance, connect to it, and perform basic database operations.
-This lab demonstrates how to use Terraform to provision managed database services on AWS.
+- Guide on creating an Amazon RDS (Relational Database Service) instance for MySQL using Terraform.
+- Set up the RDS instance, connect to it, and perform basic database operations.
+- Learn how to use Terraform to provision managed database services on AWS.

-**Lab-8: Creating IAM Users and Groups using Terraform** In this lab, you'll use Terraform to create IAM (Identity and Access Management) users and groups on AWS.
-You'll define IAM resources, including groups and users, and associate users with groups.
-This lab is a practical introduction to managing access control for AWS resources using Terraform.
+**Lab-8: Creating IAM Users and Groups using Terraform**
+- Use Terraform to create IAM (Identity and Access Management) users and groups on AWS.
+- Define IAM resources, including groups and users.
+- Associate users with groups for access control.
+- Gain practical experience in managing access to AWS resources using Terraform.

-**Lab-9: Creating AWS Resources using Terraform Modules** This lab demonstrates the use of Terraform modules to provision AWS resources.
-It involves deploying resources like VPC, security groups, EC2 instances, and subnets using pre-built modules.
-This approach simplifies infrastructure provisioning by encapsulating resources into reusable modules.
-The lab focuses on module structuring and creating resources efficiently.
+**Lab-9: Creating AWS Resources using Terraform Modules**
+- Demonstrate the use of Terraform modules for provisioning AWS resources.
+- Deploy resources like VPC, security groups, EC2 instances, and subnets using pre-built modules.
+- Simplify infrastructure provisioning by encapsulating resources into reusable modules.
+- Focus on module structuring and creating resources efficiently.